 SELZENTRY (maraviroc) by GSK is chemokine co-receptor 5 antagonists [moa].
 Approved for ccr5 co-receptor antagonist [epc].
 First approved in 2016.

-SELZENTRY (maraviroc) is an oral small-molecule CCR5 co-receptor antagonist approved by the FDA on November 4, 2016, for the treatment of HIV infection.
-It works by blocking the CCR5 chemokine co-receptor on the surface of CD4+ T cells, preventing HIV entry into cells.
-The drug is formulated as an oral solution and represents an important treatment option for patients with CCR5-tropic HIV who require alternative mechanisms of action to standard antiretroviral therapy.
+Selzentry (maraviroc) is an oral small-molecule CCR5 co-receptor antagonist approved in 2016 for treatment of HIV-1 infection.
+It works by blocking the chemokine receptor 5 (CCR5) on the surface of CD4+ T cells, preventing HIV entry into cells.
+The drug is indicated for CCR5-tropic HIV-1 infected patients and represents a distinct mechanism within antiretroviral therapy.

 Chemokine Co-receptor 5 Antagonists